komiga/hord/README.md

+# Hord hourd hoerd hoard

+This here is a replacement framework for my log-keeping software.
+It is of use to precisely one human. *Hord* is an Old English noun equivalent to *hoard*.
+Fascinating, yes, I know.

+## Dependencies

+See `dep/README.md`.

 ## License

 Hord carries the MIT license, which can be found below and in the `LICENSE` file.

 ```
 Copyright (c) 2013 Tim Howard